 Another issue employers face is whether the value of the health plan—basically, the amount of the premium costs—is taxable to the recipient.
 Keep in mind that the recipient could be an employee or a self-employed business owner.
 The general rule is as follows:

 - Employees are not taxed on the value of their health coverage.
 The value of employer-provided health coverage for the employee and their opposite-sex spouse or tax dependents is not taxable income to the employee under federal and state tax law.
-The coverage is tax-exempt to the employee whether it is provided under a group or individual insurance policy.
+In November 2014, The Department of Labor issued a notice ruling the coverage is NOT tax-exempt to the employee whether it is provided under a group or individual insurance policy.

 - An employee who is provided coverage for a same-sex spouse, domestic partner or their dependents is subject to federal tax on the value of the coverage provided by the employer for the non-tax dependents, less the amount (if any) paid by the employee for the coverage.
 Such amounts also are considered wages for purposes of federal payroll taxes.